Standard C++ Modules

 [export] module module_name[:partition_name];

-• Primary module interface unit.
+• Primary module interface unit

-• Module implementation unit.
+• Module implementation unit

-• Module interface partition unit.
+• Module partition interface unit

-• Internal module partition unit.
+• Internal module partition unit

-A module interface partition unit is a module unit whose module declaration is export module module_name:partition_name;.
+A module partition interface unit is a module unit whose module declaration is export module module_name:partition_name;.
 The partition_name should be unique within any given module.

 An internal module partition unit is a module unit whose module declaration is module module_name:partition_name;.
 The partition_name should be unique within any given module.

-• A module interface unit refers to either a primary module interface unit or a module interface partition unit.
+• A module interface unit refers to either a primary module interface unit or a module partition interface unit.

-Built Module Interface file
+Built Module Interface

 Global module fragment